ymehili/game-recommender/README.md

-# Game Recommender - Powered by Gemini AI
+# AI Game Recommender - Powered by Gemini AI

 A web application that recommends video games based on your preferences using the Gemini AI API.